rwjblue/jj/docs/governance/old-temporary-voting.md

-# Getting Community Buy-in for Working Group Proposals
+# Old: Getting Community Buy-in for Working Group Proposals

+> [!IMPORTANT]
+> This document is outdated; as of #5040 it is succeeded by an actual working
+> group of maintainers under a governance structure.

 ## Introduction